 Since then the WSOP poker room has become the largest in the US.
 It has no competition in Nevada after Ultimate Poker and RealGaming Poker shut down, and it is a market leader in New Jersey and Pennsylvania.

 As a new player, you are entitled to claim a special WSOP.com bonus.
-The bonus is the same in New Jersey as it is in Nevada or WSOP PA.
-Expect the WSOP Michigan offers to be similar.
+The bonus is the same in Michiga, Nevada, New Jersey, and Pennsylvania.
+Here’s a look at how it works.

 There are three significant new customer benefits: